Supercritical CO2 Extraction

 What is Supercritical CO2 Extraction?

-To put it simply, CO2 extraction uses pressurized carbon dioxide in select temperatures to pull desired cannabinoids from hemp or cannabis biomass.
-With the combination of special temperatures and pressures CO2 reaches what is called a supercritical state.
+To put it simply, CO2 extraction uses pressurized carbon dioxide in select temperatures to pull desired cannabinoids from hemp biomass.
+With the combination of special temperatures and pressures, CO2 reaches what is called a supercritical state.
 This is a crucial factor in the CBD extraction process that allows for a complete extraction at an efficient throughput.

 You may be asking what supercritical means and why it matters when it comes to creating CBD extraction systems.
 Let’s take a look at the process from start to finish inside a supercritical CO2 extractor to find out how this extraction process works.